Theorist-Git/AuthAlpha/README.md

 # Cryptography Methods
 ## Description

 A python package that provides various hashing algorithms with support for user authentication.
+There are a lot of libraries out there for implementing hashing algorithms but not many packages have built-in support for authentication, so I decided to make one myself.
+Feel free to use it in your projects under the terms mentioned in license.txt.

 Implementation of various encryption algorithms have also been provided.
 For every algorithm, potential flaws, uses and best practices are discussed to the best of my knowledge.